PHSKC-APDE/hyrule/example_workflow/_targets.md

 #### Prepare frequency variables

+Predictor variables constructed from the scaled relative frequency of certain identifiers (e.g. first name) to can be used to account for how common values may provide less information than less common ones.
+Including these types of variables, as discussed in greater detail below, is an attempt to capture the intuition that “John” = “John” is probably less predictive than “Unique” = “Unique” for a pair of records.

-`freqs` is a series of data frames saved as `.parquet` files that contain scaled relative frequency by value within the variables (e.g. `dob_clean`) specified in the column argument for [`create_frequency_table`](R/create_frequency_table.R).
+`freqs` is a series of data frames saved as `.parquet` files that contain scaled relative frequency by value within the variables (e.g., `dob_clean`) specified in the column argument for [`create_frequency_table`](R/create_frequency_table.R).

 ``` r